Home/ Blog/ Diet & Nutrition/

 Myth #2: Cholesterol medications like statins lower the likelihood of heart attack, stroke and death for anyone who takes them.

 Fact: The higher your cardiovascular risk, the more you’ll benefit from taking a statin.
-For people with good heart health, the side effects of statins usually outweigh the benefits.
+They’re not right for everyone, including people who are at low risk for cardiovascular disease.

-Statin medications lower the likelihood of heart attack, stroke and death for people with high cardiovascular risk, regardless of their cholesterol levels.
+Statin medications protect your heart and lower the likelihood of heart attack, stroke and death for people with high cardiovascular risk, regardless of their cholesterol levels.

 If you’re someone who has low cardiovascular risk, statins won’t do you much good; they won’t significantly reduce your already-low risk of heart attack and stroke — even if they bring your “bad” cholesterol level down to normal range.
-On the other hand, you might have “good numbers” when you get your cholesterol checked, but if you’re high risk for other reasons (smoking, or a strong family history of heart attacks) taking a statin could literally be a lifesaver.
+On the other hand, you might have “good numbers” when you get your cholesterol checked, but if you're at high risk for other reasons (for example, prior heart disease, diabetes, smoking, or a strong family history of heart attacks) taking a statin could literally be a lifesaver.
 If you're at moderate risk, you should weigh the pros and cons of statin medications with your primary care provider and make a decision together about what’s right for you.
 For many people in this situation, exploring additional testing, such as a coronary artery calcium score, can give you more information to help you make a decision that is best for you.

 Myth #3: A heart-healthy diet means eating less fat.